 In the area of promoting job creation, the measures can be divided into three sub-areas (table 1): (a) stepping up job creation in all sectors of the economy fostering labour demand, (b) exploiting the employment potential of key sectors, and (c) mobilisation EU funds for job creation (for more see Klimko - Rievajová 2014).
-However, in the next section, attention will be paid and there will be highlighted measures to promote green economy as one of the key sectors with employment potential.
+However, in the next section, attention will be paid to highlight green jobs as one of the key sectors with employment potential.